tfabris/BlueGigaEmpeg/README.md

   bug with some devices that you might be encountering.
 Some devices, when you pair with them as A2DP, will automatically enable an AVRCP channel.
 Some might not.
 In that case, you can attempt to change the Arduino code variable "autoReconnectMode" to 2, and see if that fixes the problem.
+If you change this value, make sure to re-upload the code to the Arduino, then press the RESET/PAIR button and re-pair with your stereo after doing it.
 See GitHub issue #71 for more details on this problem and on the work-around.